 At Groves we understand the importance of this stage of a young person’s development.
 This is why we have created our ‘Middle Phase’ not only to support our teenagers through this time of life but to challenge them to develop an attitude of always trying for their personal best.

 It is our desire that students develop holistically, intellectually, emotionally, physically and spiritually.
 Our curricula and extra-curricular programs are created with this goal in mind.
-Students have the opportunity to explore a wide variety of learning experiences and activities at Groves Christian College in keeping with our motto of ‘Loving Hearts, Strong Minds’.
+Students have the opportunity to explore a wide variety of learning experiences and activities at Groves Christian College in keeping with our vision of ‘Loving Hearts, Strong Minds’.

 As Groves Learners, our Middle Phase students are supported to: